 For example, concerning the ideal size of the future population of sentient beings, the disagreement is near-total, as some (e.g. some defenders of the so-called Asymmetry in population ethics, as well as anti-natalists such as David Benatar) argue that the future population should ideally be zero, while others, including many classical utilitarians, argue that the future population should ideally be very large.
 Many similar examples could be given of strong disagreements concerning the most fundamental and consequential of ethical issues, including whether any positive good can ever outweigh extreme suffering.
 And on many of these crucial disagreements, a very large number of people will be found on both sides.

-Different answers to ethical questions of this sort do not merely give rise to small practical disagreements; in many cases, they imply completely opposite practical implications.
+Different answers to ethical questions of this sort do not merely give rise to small practical disagreements.
+In many cases, they imply completely opposite practical implications.
 This is not a matter of human values being fuzzy, but a matter of them being sharply, irreconcilably inconsistent.
 And hence there is no way to map the totality of human preferences, “X”, onto a single, well-defined goal-function in a way that does not conflict strongly with the values of a significant fraction of humanity.
-This is a trivial point, and yet most talk of human-aligned AI seems oblivious to this fact.
+This is a trivial point, and yet most talk of human-aligned AI seems to skirt this fact.

 Problem II: Present Human Preferences Are Underdetermined Relative to Future Actions

-This claim requires some unpacking, but one way to realize what I am trying to say here is to think in terms of the information required to represent the world around us.
-A precise such representation would require an enormous amount of information, indeed far more information than what can be contained in our brain.
+One way to see this point is to think in terms of the information required to represent the world around us.
+A perfectly precise such representation would require an enormous amount of information, indeed far more information than what can be contained in our brain.
 This holds true even if we only consider morally relevant entities around us — on the planet, say.
 There are just too many of them for us to have a precise representation of them.
 By extension, there are also too many of them for us to be able to have precise preferences about their individual states.
 Given that we have very limited information at our disposal, all we can do is express extremely coarse-grained and compressed preferences about what state the world around us should ideally have.
-In other words: any given human’s preferences are bound to be extremely vague about the exact ideal state of the world right now, and there will be countless moral dilemmas occurring across the world right now to which our preferences, in their present state, do not specify a unique solution.
+In other words, any given human’s preferences are bound to be extremely vague about the exact ideal state of the world right now, and there will be countless moral dilemmas occurring across the world right now to which our preferences, in their present state, do not specify a unique solution.

 And yet this is just considering the present state of the world.
 When we consider future states, the problem of specifying ideal states and resolutions to hitherto unknown moral dilemmas only explodes in complexity, and indeed explodes exponentially as time progresses.
 It is simply a fact, and indeed quite an obvious one at that, that no single brain could possibly contain enough information to specify unique, or indeed just qualified, solutions to all moral dilemmas that will arrive in the future.
 So what, then, could AI alignment relative to even a single brain possibly mean?
 How can we specify Y with respect to these future dilemmas when X itself does not specify solutions?